Auditing (Scientology): Description

-In the context of Dianetics or Scientology auditing, Dianetics addresses the body, Scientology the spirit or being.
-Auditing is an activity where an auditor, trained in the task of communication, listens and gives auditing commands to a subject, who is referred to as a "preclear", or more often as a "PC".
-Auditing sessions are confidential.
+Auditing in Scientology is an activity where a trained Scientologist, known as an auditor, listens and asks the subject, who is referred to as a "preclear", or more often as a "PC", various questions.
+L. Ron Hubbard incorporated several hypnotic techniques into auditing practice.
+It is designed to induce a light hypnotic state and create dependency and obedience in the auditing subject.

 Auditing involves the use of "processes", which are sets of questions asked or directions given by an auditor.
 Based on a prior interview looking for "charged" subjects—"charge" being that which prevents the PC from thinking on a subject or getting rid of a subject or approaching a subject—on the E-meter, found by asking questions to the PC in regard to them and their fancied case.
-When the specific objective of any one process is achieved, the process is ended, and another can then be started.
+When the specific objective of any one "process" is achieved, the process is ended, and another can then be started.
 Through auditing, the subjects are said to free themselves from barriers that inhibit their natural abilities.
 Charged areas can be viewed as areas of misinformation or lies.
 Once uncovered, they dissipate as their truth becomes apparent and the charge is eliminated once viewed for what it really is, an untruth.

-The auditor is obliged to maintain a strict code of conduct, called the Auditor's Code.
-Auditing is said to be successful only when the auditor conducts himself in accordance with the Code.
-A violation of the Auditor's Code is considered a high crime in Scientology.

-The code outlines a series of 29 promises, which include pledges such as:
+The Auditor's Code outlines a series of 29 promises which an auditor pledges, such as: